 - Your senior clients may be eligible for discounts on medications and other healthcare costs.
 Completing a benefits checkup will let them know.

-Our Part D Instruction Manual gives you the step by step process (with screen shots) on how to assist your clients with ordering their Part D prescriptions on Medicare.gov.
+If you're not AHIP certified, our Part D Instruction Manual gives you the step by step process (with screen shots) on how to assist your clients with ordering their Part D prescriptions on Medicare.gov.